moonkie

 • using scented cleaning products

 Whatever you choose for scenting your home, do your homework to ensure you are not filling your house with heavy chemicals that can actually harm or overwhelm your baby.
-Early on, your baby's favorite scent is you, so make sure that he or she has plenty of time with you as well!
+Early on, your baby's favorite scent is you, so make sure that he has plenty of time with you as well!

 4. Play Unique Sounds